Check Out What Whales Are Doing With TSM - Taiwan Semiconductor (NYSE:TSM)

 Deep-pocketed investors have adopted a bullish approach towards Taiwan Semiconductor (NYSE:TSM), and it's something market players shouldn't ignore.
 Our tracking of public options records at Benzinga unveiled this significant move today.
 The identity of these investors remains unknown, but such a substantial move in TSM usually suggests something big is about to happen.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $135.0 to $450.0 for Taiwan Semiconductor over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $105.0 to $400.0 for Taiwan Semiconductor during the past quarter.

 Volume & Open Interest Development

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Taiwan Semiconductor's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Taiwan Semiconductor's whale trades within a strike price range from $135.0 to $450.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Taiwan Semiconductor's whale activity within a strike price range from $105.0 to $400.0 in the last 30 days.

 |Symbol